-Chester by-election candidates announced after MP quit
+Chester: Candidates announced in race to replace code-breach MP

 "We need a Labour government to grow the economy, keep energy bills down and rebuild the country for a fairer future."

-Ms Wardlaw, a nurse from Congleton and a Cheshire East councillor, said: "Chester is such an iconic city and if elected as the Conservative MP I will fight for the issues that matter to local people, ensuring their voices are heard in parliament."
+Ms Wardlaw, a nurse from Congleton and a Cheshire East councillor, said: "Chester is such an iconic city and if elected as the Conservative MP, I will fight for the issues that matter to local people, ensuring their voices are heard in Parliament."

-She added: "Across Cheshire I know that such things as housing, employment, education, renewable energy, food security and the rural economy are all things that matter to people, but I also want to hear what other issues residents have here in Chester.
+She added: "Across Cheshire, I know that such things as housing, employment, education, renewable energy, food security and the rural economy are all things that matter to people, but I also want to hear what other issues residents have here in Chester.

 "I'm under no illusions, there are difficult times ahead for everyone."